inkthorne/hytale-plugin-examples/README.md

 # Hytale Plugin Examples

-A complete reference for Hytale server plugin development with documentation and working examples.
+A reference for Hytale server plugin development with documentation and working examples.

 ## Documentation